GRedComeT/Learning-Record-In-XDU/README.md

 # Notice
 >
-> There are something wrong that I can not upload the file such as Reports, so I will try again for a time.
+> Due to COVID-19, some resources in school's computer can not upload right now.
+Please wait for the coronavirus ends.